whyooooo/Interactive-Lab-Hub/Lab 3/README.md

 **Demo Log**

 You can view the **[cooking_conversation_log.txt](./cooking_conversation_log.txt)** and **[cooking_assistant.log](./cooking_assistant.log)** to see system runtime messages, including Ollama responses, user speech inputs, and button interactions.

+**Feedback**

+"The prototype looks really impressive!
+It perfectly addresses the hands-free need I mentioned before, and the real-time guidance feels smooth and practical.
+From a technical perspective, the speech recognition and state management are remarkably stable — the transition between user input, processing, and feedback feels seamless, which shows solid system design and robust integration."

+——Dean Xu

+"This is a really creative and useful idea.
+I like how it lets you cook step by step instead of dumping all the instructions at once.
+The question and answer feature makes it feel more interactive and practical.
+However, the voice was hard to understand at times, which made following along a bit difficult."

+——Jessie Chen

 ### What worked well about the system and what didn't?